ethicalpunk/probequest/README.rst

 to determine if one of the networks they have previously been connected to is in range, leaking personal information.

-Further details are discussed in `this paper
+Further details are discussed in `this PDF document
 <https://brambonne.com/docs/bonne14sasquatch.pdf>`__.

 .. image:: docs/_static/img/probequest_demo.gif